 Difficulty falling asleep, staying asleep, or waking early – or some combination of all 3 – are characteristics of insomnia.
 However, insomnia comes in many flavors.

 What is sleep-onset insomnia?

-Sleep-onset insomnia is the insomnia flavor defined by having trouble falling asleep.
+Sleep-onset insomnia is defined as having trouble falling asleep.
 Sleep-onset insomnia is very common and is the most prevalent form of insomnia in my sleep therapy clinic.
-When people have difficulty falling asleep, they will often – very naturally – think will that they have this particular kind of insomnia.
+When people have difficulty falling asleep, they will often, very naturally, think they have this particular kind of insomnia.

 What makes sleep-onset insomnia worse?

-It's not unheard of for somebody with this kind of insomnia to take several hours to fall asleep.
-Though typically, a person may complain of difficulties for a couple of hours, some may not fall asleep until 2 AM or later in the morning.
+It is not unheard of for somebody with this kind of insomnia to take several hours to fall asleep.
+Some may not fall asleep until 2 AM or later.

-The usual things people often do to catch a bit more sleep, such as lying in bed later in the morning, can actually make sleep-onset insomnia worse by reducing the sleep drive they need to get to sleep in a reasonable time more consistently.
+The usual things people often do to catch a bit more sleep, such as lying in bed later in the morning, can actually make sleep-onset insomnia worse by reducing the sleep drive they need to get to sleep within a reasonable time.
 Waking irregularly also can disrupt a person's circadian rhythm – the biological timing of when they sleep.

 How do I know if I really have sleep-onset insomnia?

-However, having difficulty falling asleep may not be sleep-onset insomnia.
-This sleep initiation challenge could represent a natural variation in the timing of their circadian rhythm, particularly if it is a longstanding part of their sleeping issues.
+Having difficulty falling asleep may not be sleep-onset insomnia.
+It could instead represent a natural variation in the timing of a person's circadian rhythm, particularly if it is a longstanding part of their sleeping issues.

 Think of teenagers.
 Teens and young adults often experience a circadian rhythm shift as a natural consequence of changes in their brains as they age.
 Often the circadian rhythm will shift and return to the more common type, but not always.